 12 x 30 minute episodes

-America may lay claim to inventing the sitcom, but it was the British who elevated it to a perfected art form.
-Look no further for evidence of this than the 12 near faultless episodes of Fawlty Towers.
+America may lay claim to inventing the sitcom, but it was the British who elevated it to a perfect art form.
+Look no further for evidence of this than the 12 near-faultless episodes of Fawlty Towers.

 The first episode of Fawlty Towers aired on 19 September 1975, introducing the world to misconstrued conversations, befuddled guests and an eternally hostile Basil Fawlty, played by the magnificently manic John Cleese, bitterly bad-mouthing his guests when they were not around and cheerily serving them when they were.

 A Spanish-speaking waiter (“I ham from Barthelona”) and a bit of slapstick were thrown in for good measure.
 It was an absolute winner.

 Created by Cleese and his then-wife, Connie Booth, the idea occurred to him while on location in Torquay in 1971 for Monty Python’s Flying Circus, when an overzealous hotel owner threw Eric Idle’s briefcase into the street because he believed it contained a bomb and complained that American Terry Gilliam’s table manners were “too American”.